 Trace minerals (microminerals)

 The body needs trace minerals in very small amounts.
-Note that iron is considered to be a trace mineral, although the amount needed is somewhat more than for other microminerals.
+Note that iron is considered a trace mineral, although the amount needed is somewhat more than for other microminerals.

 |Iodine||Found in thyroid hormone, which helps regulate growth, development, and metabolism||Seafood, foods grown in iodine-rich soil, iodized salt, bread, dairy products|